SolaceTraining/solace-workshop-scs/codelab.md

 ### Creating the Tweet Board Sink
 We obviously don't have a giant LED board that we can use so we're going to settle for logging the tweets as they come in.
-* Open the "scs-sink-twitterboard" project
+* Open the "04-scs-sink-tweetboard" project
 * Open the *ScsSinkTweetBoard.java* class
 * Add the *@EnableBinding(Sink.class)* annotation to label the app as a Sink
 * Add a "sink" method that takes in a "Tweet" POJO from the INPUT channel and logs that it was received.
 * Update the application.yml file, verify that there is indeed a destination configured for the input channel, and add your name to the end of the destination name (e.g: TWEETS.Q.BOARD.Marc).
 Note that by not specifying a group we are using the "Publish-Subscribe" messaging model.
-* You'll also need to update the host, msgVpn, clientUsername, clientPassword in the application.yml file.
+* If not deploying to PCF you'll also need to update the host, msgVpn, clientUsername, clientPassword in the application.yml file.
+* If you are deploying to PCF you'll need to open the *manifest.yml* file and update 2 items: 1) Update the solace service name, and 2) Change **ATTENDEE_NAME** to your name

 Negative
 : Spring Cloud Streams supports multiple messaging models.
 We are going to use two different ones in this workshop